sfeir-open-source/sfeir-school-pwa/docs/markdown/reliable/cache-strategies/intro.md

 Notes:
 Ideal pour tout ce qui est considéré comme static a une version du site.

+Ideal for: Anything you'd consider static to that "version" of your site.
+You should have cached these in the install event, so you can depend on them being there.

 ##==##

 <!-- .slide: class="with-code" -->